Pathoschild/canimod.github.io/for-players/faqs.md

 ### SEHException: External component has thrown an exception
 <section id="sehexception"></section>

-An error like this with "Microsoft.Xna.Framework.Audio" in the text:
+You may see an error like this with `SEHException` in the text:

 ```
 System.Runtime.InteropServices.SEHException (0x80004005): External component has thrown an exception.